Seif-Tarek/IMDB_InsightsAndPrediction/README.md

 New and current investors surely want to know if they are investing in the right movie or not, also they want an estimate of the revenue of the movie.

-In the project we followed the regular data science pipeline for model building starting by visualizing and analysing the data, extracting insights from it and engineer features that we see helpful for predicting the movie revenue.
+In the project I followed the regular data science pipeline for model building starting by visualizing and analysing the data, extracting insights from it and engineer features that I see helpful for predicting the movie revenue.

 # Visualization and insights